 Pharsalia Wildlife Management Area

-Pharsalia Wildlife Management Area is located in the northwest portion of Chenango County, approximately 10 miles southwest of Sherburne.
+Pharsalia Wildlife Management Area (PDF) (171kB) is located in the northwest portion of Chenango County, approximately 10 miles southwest of Sherburne.
 New York Route 23 borders part of the west and south sides of the area and provides access to a system of town and maintenance roads traversing the 4169 acre management area.
 The 7 ½ minute topographic map covering the area is East Pharsalia.

 Topography and Wildlife